-If you wish to report a lost or stolen debit card, please contact your Southern Bank of Tennessee banker during normal business hours (Office locations and contact information is located at the bottom of this page).
-After business hours, please call 1-866-546-8273 (You must have enough information for the Hot Card Center to be able to identify your card).
-You may also use your NetTeller Online Banking account to cancel your card in the event that you lose your card.
+After business hours, you can call 1-888-297-3416 to report your card lost or stolen, however, you must have enough information for the Hot Card Center to be able to identify your card.
 Be sure to check your account transaction history and notify the bank immediately of any compromise.

 Activate your New Debit Card

 In order to activate your new debit card, you simply need to conduct a PIN based transaction using the PIN you created at account opening.
-This tranaction can be conducted anywhere that requests your PIN in order to complete the transaction.
-If you canít remember your PIN, please contact the bank and we can have a PIN reminder mailed to you.
+This transaction can be conducted anywhere that requests your PIN in order to complete the transaction.
+If you can’t remember your PIN, please contact the bank and we can have a PIN reminder mailed to you.

 International Purchases on Your Debit Card

-Your debit card is capable of conducting international transactions; however, due to an increase in suspicious activity regarding foreign debit card transactions, we recommend you take certain precautions before travelling.
+Your debit card is capable of conducting international transactions; however, due to an increase in suspicious activity regarding foreign debit card transactions, we recommend you take certain precautions before traveling.

-- Please notify the bank prior to travelling and using your debit card internationally.
-This will ensure no interruptions in your debit card capabilities because of suspicious activity flags.
+- Please notify the bank prior to traveling and using your debit card internationally.
+This will help avoid interruptions in your debit card capabilities because of suspicious activity flags.

-- Consider using other forms of payment, such as cash, travelerís checks, and/or credit cards
+- Consider using other forms of payment, such as cash, traveler’s checks, and/or credit cards

 Tips on How to Protect Yourself from Fraud